MicrosoftDocs/power-pages-docs/power-pages-docs/admin/copilot-governance.md

 ## Maker experience

-Once an admin completes the steps in the previous section, end users are blocked from using AI experiences based on the admin's choice.
+Once an admin completes the steps in the previous section, users are blocked from using AI experiences based on the admin's choice.

-For existing sites where AI-powered experiences are enabled by makers but blocked by the admin, a banner error message is displayed in Design Studio for the makers, indicating that an organizational policy is blocking generative AI features.
+For existing sites, makers can enable AI-powered experiences.
+However, if the admin blocks these features, Design Studio shows a banner error message.
+This message tells the makers that an organizational policy is blocking the generative AI features.

-## End user experience
+## User experience

-When generative AI experiences are blocked in a site for end users, they fall back to the standard experience.
-For example, end users see a regular search and don't get a generative AI powered search summary.
-The end users don't see any messaging about organizational policies or governance controls.
+When generative AI experiences are blocked in a site for users, they fall back to the standard experience.
+For example, users see a regular search and don't get a generative AI powered search summary.
+Users don't see any messaging about organizational policies or governance controls.

 ### Related information